 Like children in general who do not have the ability to control their own lives, some children in polyamorous families with they could exert more power to make their own decisions.
 The ones who wish for normalcy wish they could decide to be in a normal family.
 Others feel upset at no longer having contact with people who used to be in their lives and have moved on.

 No Unique Disadvantages, Some Unique Advantages

 It is important to point out a common theme in my findings: Polyamorous families experience disadvantage that appear in many other kinds of families.
 Families of all sorts experience parents that split up, friends who move away, people who die, household overcrowding, emotional complexity, kids who don’t have control over what the adults in their lives do, and managing sensitive information about the family.
-None of those are unique to poly families.
+None of those are unique to polyam families.

-Other blended families also experience some of the same kinds of advantages found in poly family life.
+Other blended families also experience some of the same kinds of advantages found in polyam family life.
 Grandma can provide a trusted companion and source of loving support, siblings from other parents can feel like full siblings regardless of biology, and families routinely adopt close friends as “aunt/uncle” even when there is no biological relationship.
-These wider family networks can provide support that is similar to what children from poly families experience.
+These wider family networks can provide support that is similar to what children from polyam families experience.

 What does appear to be unique to these families is the sense of emotional resilience and relational richness that comes from an honesty- and communication-intensive family life.
 This is not to say that other families do not have emotional intimacy or honest communication, but to underline the ways in which polyamorous families and communities can contribute to a unique set of skills, norms, and values that can prove quite useful in navigating life as a young adult.